 SETTING UP YOUR OWN BACKYARD FEEDER:

 Bird feeding stations may be as simple as seeds placed on the ground, but different birds have different feeding habits.
-Rather then buying mixes you can spend your money more effectively, since most larger birds are highly attracted to black oil sunflower seeds.
-Orioles, summer residents in our area, may be attracted by a fruit feeding station and hummingbirds to special feeder filed with sugar water.
+Rather than buying mixes, you can spend your money more effectively since most larger birds are highly attracted to black oil sunflower seeds.
+Orioles, summer residents in our area, may be attracted by a fruit feeding station and hummingbirds to a special feeder filled with sugar water.
 Suet or animal fat attracts insect-eating birds like woodpeckers year around.

 Congratulations on your new hobby—We see you in the nature!